BoboSchlonz/holeinthehead/README.md

 ![Research%20IMD/Bildschirmfoto_2020-03-09_um_13.27.18.png](Research%20IMD/Bildschirmfoto_2020-03-09_um_13.27.18.png)

+## Contemporary context

-## Psychedelics in therapeutical settings
+- Psychedelics in therapeutical settings

+## Essence

+- Limitation of western medicine
+- Humans interest to get high/extension of consciousness
+- Experiencing the Self

-Questions:
+### Questions:

 - should the hole artefact be transcoded completely?